labcodes/labstorybook/README.md

 To execute the test suit go to the `labsystem` directory, then run `npm test`.

-### ESLint

-We use ESLint to validate our code before pushing it to our repository.
-We recommend that you install any ESLint plugins to your preferred code editor, so that it highlights all the errors before you save the files.
-On VSCode, we use this one: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint

-### Licensing

-This project is a fork from [lucianoratamero/storybook-ghpages-template](https://github.com/lucianoratamero/storybook-ghpages-template), licensed under the MIT License.

 ### Creating new components

 If you want to use this Design System to develop your own custom components, check out the template files at `/labsystem/samples`.
 This is how you can start: